-Our case suggests that the selection and use of sedatives with anti-oxidant and inflammatory effects to counter the rise in perioperative oxidative stress will increase safety.
+Our case suggests that the selection and use of sedatives with anti-oxidant and anti-inflammatory effects to counter the rise in perioperative oxidative stress will increase safety.
 Dexmedetomidine was safe and effective for this pediatric patient with G6PD deficiency.
-We suggest that Dexmedetomidine will be one of the safe drugs that can be used for pediatric patient with G6PD deficiency.
+We suggest that dexmedetomidine is a safe drugs that can be used for pediatric patients with G6PD deficiency.